tchiotludo/akhq/README.md

 Open the checked out directory in IntelliJ IDEA.
 The current version (0.16.0) of AKHQ is built with Java 11.
 If you don't have OpenJDK 11 installed already, do the following in IntelliJ IDEA: _File > Project Structure... > Platform Settings >
 SDKs > + > Download JDK... >_ select a vendor of your choice (but make sure it's version 11), download + install.
-Make sure that JDK 11 is set under _Project Settings > Projekt SDK_ and language level is Java 11.
+Make sure that JDK 11 is set under _Project Settings > Project SDK_ and language level is Java 11.
 Now tell Gradle to use Java 11 as well: _File > Settings > Plugins > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM_: any JDK 11.

 To configure AKHQ for using the Kafka server you set up before, edit `application.yml` by adding the following under `akhq`: